codatio/codat-docs/docs/integrations/accounting/sage50/pushing-data-to-sage-50.md

 - If Sage 50 is open during a push operation, then the user may momentarily see a processing dialog.
 This will remain on the user's screen for a longer period of time if the volume of data being pushed is larger.
 - If suppliers are being pushed and the user is logged into Sage 50, then the supplier will not appear in Sage 50 until the page is refreshed.
-  :::Note Refreshing Sage 50 to see pushed suppliers
+  :::note Refreshing Sage 50 to see pushed suppliers

   To refresh the page in Sage 50, you can click the filter in the Suppliers view twice as below.
 If a supplier has been successfully created, the account will appear when the page is refreshed.